Your Personal Energy Audit

 When I first started writing about intensity and self regulation 5 years ago, I was coming out of some intense adrenal fatigue and many of my executive functioning strategies to get by in my work were working against me in the energy department.
-I found myself constantly trying to force myself to do the things I thought I “should” be doing for my health but found difficulty in maintaining those habits due to my executive functioning deficits & undiagnosed ADHD.
+Doing a Personal Energy Audit helped me gain some perspective.

 I read so many health books, and tried so many alternative therapies, but the best shift for me was not in physical changes but in mental ones.

 5 Areas of Energy Balance